FontoXML/fontoxml-cms-browser/README.md

 }
 ```

-The only property to set for this browser is the `modalTitle`.
+The only properties to set for this browser are the `modalIcon` and `modalTitle`.

 For more information, see the {@link operation/open-open-or-create-document-browser-modal} operation.